fmichellonet/SlimBroker/README.md

 ### Channels

 Channels are deeply rooted at the heart of SlimBroker.
-They allow the extensibility of the bus accross multiple devices, network etc.
+They allow the extensibility of the bus accross multiple devices, network, protocols etc.

 #### In Proc channel